HannimalCrackers/DHUM_73000/dashboardsuccess.md

 #### NYC Bike/Roller/Skate Chronic Complaints
 This dashboard shows visualizations of the complaint category titled "Bike/Roller/Skate Chronic."
 Pretty sure this is mostly skateboarding complaints, with maybe some BMX mixed in.
 Rollerbladers aren't much of a scourge nowadays.

 This is my first multi-chart dashboard that looks ok on desktop.
+Hooray!
 It's a total unusable mess on mobile, but I'll figure that out too eventually.

 &nbsp;